Electron Microscopy Center

 - Elemental mapping by energy-filtered TEM and EDX

 - In-line and off-axis electron holography

-- First liquid-cell S/TEM study accepted by Chemistry of Materials: Formation of Au Nanoparticles in Liquid Cell Transmission Electron Microscopy: from a Systematic Study to Engineered Nanostructures, by Yucheng Zhang, Debora Keller, Marta D. Rossell and Rolf Erni.
+- First liquid-cell S/TEM study published in Chemistry of Materials: Formation of Au Nanoparticles in Liquid Cell Transmission Electron Microscopy: from a Systematic Study to Engineered Nanostructures, by Yucheng Zhang, Debora Keller, Marta D. Rossell and Rolf Erni.

 2nd edition (2015): available here